ezakhar/help/en/basics/training-plan-management.md

 ![Plan Description](https://264710.selcdn.ru/assets/images/_new/methodology/tp-create-description-2.png)

 Describe the plan as you want to.
-For plans intended for sale, description is displayed on the plan page in the Store and greatly affects the plan selection.
+For plans intended for publication, description is displayed on the plan page in the Store and greatly affects the plan selection.
 Make it impressive and memorable, use text formatting, insert images and links to videos.

 #### Tab “Samples” {#samples}